-Moreover, the possibility to modify Thorek's original technique^{14,15} was explored in this study as a viable way to improve aesthetic problems in reduction mammaplasty, such as insufficient breast projection.
-This possibility was already discussed in literature back to the 90s by Romano et al.9 and Abramson et al.10 over 1 kg per breast to be resected, or sternal notch-nipple distance longer than 35 cm, were already questioned by Colen et al.11 The authors suggest that FNG may achieve equal or better aesthetic and functional outcomes compared to traditional reduction mammaplasty techniques, such as inferior pedicle, not only in its classic indications for gigantomastia or breast weighing >1 kg but also in cases of preeminent ptosis, inverted nipple, and fatty breasts.
+Moreover, the possibility to modify Thorek's original technique $^{14.15}$ was explored in this study as a viable way to improve aesthetic problems in reduction mammaplasty, such as insufficient breast projection.
+This possibility was already discussed in literature back to the 90s by Romano et al. and Abramson et al.

+Some restrictions to the FNG use, described in the past decades, which limited its use to strict cases of reduction mammaplasty with over 1 kg per breast to be resected, or sternal notch-nipple distance longer than 35 cm, were already questioned by Colen et al. 11 The authors suggest that FNG may achieve equal or better aesthetic and functional outcomes compared to traditional reduction mammaplasty techniques, such as inferior pedicle, not only in its classic indications for gigantomastia or breast weighing >1 kg but also in cases of preeminent ptosis, inverted nipple, and fatty breasts.
 Transgender individuals who underwent surgery using FNG had average breast parenchyma resection of 490 g in the studies24-26.
-That gives support to Colen et al.11 questioning on limitations to FNG use in parenchyma weighing 1000 g to be resected and suggests misconception of those prior restrictions related to FNG indications.
+That gives support to Colen et al. 11 questioning on limitations to FNG use in parenchyma weighing 1000 g to be resected and suggests misconception of those prior restrictions related to FNG indications.